Teaching is Decision-Making

 Teaching is a series of decisions we make to help students learn.
-Some decisions are made by the syllabus or school, but the majority are made by us, the teachers.
+The syllabus or school makes some decisions, but we, the teachers, make the majority.

-We make a huge number of decisions every day, with some researchers reporting that teachers make 0.7 decisions per minute during interactive teaching (Borko et al, 1990).
-Another study showed that elementary school teachers had 200-300 exchanges with students every hour, most of them unplanned and requiring decision-making (Jackson,1990).
+We make a vast number of decisions daily, with some researchers reporting that teachers make 0.7 decisions per minute during interactive teaching (Borko et al., 1990).
+Another study showed that elementary school teachers had 200–300 exchanges with students every hour, most unplanned and requiring decision-making (Jackson,1990).

 We make decisions when we plan, teach and mark work after class.

 No wonder we’re tired at the end of the day!

 Decision fatigue happens even more for newer teachers, as many decisions involve situations they haven’t encountered before.
 Before responding, they need to assess what’s happening and consider their options and their pros and cons.

 Compared to more experienced teachers, who can respond immediately, it’s exhausting.